-This last week, we lost some tulips (thank you, hail) and enjoyed some track meets (thank you, sunshine), and now we’re back to talk about retirement, specifically for entrepreneurs.
+This last week, we lost some tulips (thank you, hail) and enjoyed some soccer games (thank you, sunshine), and now we’re back to talk about retirement, specifically for entrepreneurs.
 More and more people are joining the ranks of entrepreneurs these days.
-Technology and even crowdfunding is making it easier for anyone to launch a product or business these days.
+Technology, and even crowdfunding, is making it easier for anyone to launch a product or business these days.
 It’s also easier than ever to participate in a side gig which we love!
 BUT sometimes, entrepreneurs forget to save for retirement because they’re plowing all accessible funds into their business.

 1. Cast a Shared Vision

 Entrepreneurs LOVE a good vision statement.
 Do you have one for your financial future?
 Start right now to consider your “future funding plans”.
 The word “retirement” puts some people off, so we like to think terms of a “future spending plan”.
 Dreaming about where we’ll be, what we’ll be doing, and what God is calling us to.
 This vision motivates us.

 We’re both very different money personalities, which makes it even more difficult to take our money and put it far away, into the future.
 (Don’t know your Primary Money Personality, take our FREE, online to find out.)
 We discuss our future plans a lot.
 If you and your spouse don’t know what the plan is, have fun!
 Brainstorm.
 Dream.
 Discuss it overtime or on date nights.
 Make it fun!
 It’s exciting to plan for the future, enjoy it.